asifbacchus/MailcowBackup/README.md

 configuration from the Mailcow configuration files themselves, so it adapts to nearly all customizations you may have in your environment.
 The script accepts several optional parameters to override its default or detected settings.
-In addition, it reads easy to edit external plain-text files for borg settings so you don't have to weed through the script code to supply things like passwords.
+In addition, it reads easy-to-edit external plain-text files for borg settings so you don't have to weed through the script code to supply things like passwords.

 **This script autodetects the location of your Mailcow configuration file.
-If you have multiple files with the same name on your system, the script will likely get confused and exit with an error**
+If you have multiple files on your system with the same name as the configuration file, the script will likely get confused and exit with an error**

 ## Why this script must be run as root